ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 ![](https://github.com/satyajeetburla/ese5190-2022-lab2-into-the-void-star/blob/main/Part%204/Hello%20World%20%2B%20Blink%20GIF.gif)

-* Brief discussion of decisions you made while working with your modeling documents.
-We used spreadsheets, handwritten paper work as well as commenting on editors.
+o Brief discussion of decisions you made while working with your modeling documents.<br /> We used spreadsheets, handwritten paper work as well as commenting on editors. <br />

 o What were some strengths/weaknesses of working with paper?<br />